-The \$13 attributed to Miriam that is included in her assessable income is included in her AMIT cost base increase amount, while the actual payment of \$3 is included in her AMIT cost base reduction amount.
+The \$13 attributed to Miriam that is included in her assessable income is her AMIT cost base increase amount.
+The actual payment of \$3 she received is her AMIT cost base reduction amount.
 The AMIT cost base increase amount is netted off against the AMIT cost base reduction amount, resulting in a shortfall AMIT cost base net amount of \$10 per unit.
 Miriam's AMMA statement shows the AMIT cost base net amount of \$10.

-The \$10 (shortfall) AMIT cost base net amount is not included in Miriam's assessable income or capital gains, but is used to increase the cost base (and reduced cost base) of her units in Exponential Growth Fund.
+The \$10 (shortfall) AMIT cost base net amount is used to increase the cost base (and reduced cost base) of her units in Exponential Growth Fund.
 She will need to include it in her cost base (and reduced cost base) calculations when she eventually sells her units in the fund, to ensure that the undistributed amount already attributed to her is not double taxed as a capital gain.